alexgubanow/SD_Cource_practice_L7/README.md

 2. Clone the forked repository to your local development environment.
 3. Explore the `main.cpp` file and read the provided code and comments.
 4. Modify the code as instructed during the lecture to implement different array operations and algorithms.
 5. Use the provided `Makefile` to compile and run the code.
-You can use the command `make` to compile and `make run` to execute the code.
+You can use the command `make` to compile and `make test` to execute the code.
 6. Write additional test cases in the `main.cpp` file using the Catch framework to validate the correctness of your code.
 7. Commit and push your changes to your forked repository regularly to track your progress.
 8. Feel free to create branches, experiment with different approaches, and collaborate with your peers.